harej/reports_bot/README.md

 ## Configuring

+Depending on your setup, you may wish to create a separate user for Reports bot.
+The recommended method is:

+    sudo adduser --system --home /path/to/reportsbot reportsbot

+Create a `config` directory and ensure that it is owned by Reports bot's user:

+    mkdir config && sudo chown reportsbot config

-You'll need to create a `config/user-config.py` file for Pywikibot.
+You'll need to create a `config/config.yml` file for Reports bot and a `config/user-config.py` file for Pywikibot.
+Ensure that these are readable by the bot's user.

-[TODO: instructions for this and `config/config.yml`]
+[TODO: instructions for both]

+[TODO: setup database]

 # Usage